 Cars are a total money pit.
 That’s right- I said it.
 However, these money pits can be an essential part of life and a worthwhile investment.
 Take care of your investment and your budget by creating a car maintenance fund.
+This helps prevent debt in the event of car maintenance.

 Build a Car Maintenance Fund to Pay for Car Repairs